JeffreyPanotes/post-install-config/README.md

 <p>

-After Installation of OS Ticket we will need to configure Roles for grouping permissions.Followed by the steps below.
+After Installation of OS Ticket we will need to configure Roles for grouping permissions.